ThunderKey/python-tool-competition-2024/README.md

 ## Test Generator Implementation

 The platform provides an API for writing test cases.
-You simply need to generate a `string` that represent the body of Python testing module that tests a given target.
+You simply need to generate a `string` that represent the body of a valid Python testing module that tests a given target with `pytest`.
+Furthermore, your test code needs to be compatible with `cosmic-ray` so that your test suite can be assessed through mutation scores.
 Below you see how to use the platform to implement a generator.

 ## Usage